david-roh/poyoVision/README.md

 </div>
 <br clear="right">

-### 🏅 HackUTD 2024 - Poyo Grand Prize Overall (Most Prestigious Prize at 2nd largest Hackathon in US)
+### 🏅 HackUTD 2024 - Poyo Grand Prize Overall
+_Most Prestigious Prize at the 2nd Largest Hackathon in the U.S._

 ## 🔗 Table of Contents